eginer/quantum_package/docs/source/users_guide/quickstart.rst

     qp_run print_wf hcn | tee hcn.fci_natorb.wf

 This program will, by default, print out the first :math:`10^4` determinants whatever the size of the wave function stored in the |EZFIO| folder.
-If you want to change the number of printed Slater determinants, just change the :option:`determinants n_det_print_wf` keyword.
+If you want to change the number of printed Slater determinants, just change the :option:`determinants n_det_print_wf` keyword using the :ref:`qp_edit` tool.

 The Range Separated Hybrids